doushenyiyezhiqiu/CS5010_MidTermProject/README.md

 Before running the application, you should make sure that you have Java and JavaFX environtment.

+This a NBA data management system.
+You can check NBA team and player statistics in the last season(2022-2023).
+You can also add or delete player in the player stats as you wish.

 The following is I copyed from chatGPT about how to download JavaFX on IDEA:

 To set up a JavaFX environment in IntelliJ IDEA, follow these steps: